zyf722/max-notes/docs/design-patterns/creational/builder.md

 # This will enable you to write functional-programming-style code

 # Why we use it
-# When you need to give object creation more flexibility, and you want to seperate the construction of a complex object from its representation
+# When you need to give object creation more flexibility, and you want to separate the construction of a complex object from its representation
-from abc import abstractmethod from dataclasses import field from enum import Enum
+from __future__ import annotations from enum import Enum